RidleyB/sen/content/_characters/isabelle-santini.md

 title: Isabella Santini

 faction:
-  sort: Santini
+  sort: "Santini"
-  given: Blanchard
+  given: "Santini"
-  sort-role: "While Isabella largely distances herself from the intricate political landscape of the Santini family, her contributions are no less significant.
-She focuses on providing a stable and nurturing environment for her children, ensuring they are well-prepared for their future roles.
-Her background as a mage and arcanist also brings a unique perspective to the family, adding an element of magical prowess and scholarly insight."
-  given-role: "TODO"
+  given-role: "Isabella Santini, formerly Isabella Blanchard, brings her scholarly and magical expertise into the Santini household.
+She is a talented mage and arcanist, collaborating with the Collegium Arcanum on research projects that advance the understanding of magic while maintaining a supportive, stabilizing presence within her family."

 standings:
+  - name: "Santini"
+    desc: "Isabella maintains a cooperative and nurturing relationship with the Santinis, particularly through her husband Paolo.
+She largely avoids political machinations but ensures the household remains stable and productive."
+  - name: "Blanchard"
+    desc: "Being a Blanchard by birth, Isabella retains familial ties and connections, leveraging her background to strengthen her marriage and provide support for her children."
+  - name: "Reinhardt"
+    desc: "Interactions are minimal and formal, primarily through social functions or shared interest in academic and magical pursuits."
+  - name: "Montaigne"
+    desc: "Polite and respectful, Isabella engages with the Montaignes on matters of shared interest, particularly concerning scholarly or magical affairs."
-  - name: "TODO"
+  - name: "Del Vecchio"
-    desc: "TODO"
+    desc: "Her dealings with the Del Vecchios are courteous and limited, primarily at public or civic events rather than personal or political endeavors."

 paragraphs:
   - title: "Personality"
-    element: "TODO"
+    element: "Isabella is intelligent, calm, and methodical.
+She has a deep passion for magic and research, approaching her work with precision and curiosity.
+While she avoids political intrigue, her insight and wisdom are valued within her family and by colleagues in the Collegium."
   - title: "Personal Life"
-    element: "Isabella's marriage to Paolo Santini unites two influential families in Sen. Together, they have two children: Riccardo, aged 6, and Lucille, aged 10.
-Isabella's commitment to her family is evident in her efforts to nurture and educate their children, instilling in them the values of loyalty, duty, and intellectual curiosity."
-  - title: "Professional Pursuits"
-    element: "Isabella is engaged in magical research and experimentation.
-She collaborates with the Collegium Arcanum, a prestigious institution dedicated to the study of magic, where she works on various projects aimed at expanding the understanding of arcane arts. "
+    element: "Isabella is married to Paolo Santini, brother of Viola Santini.
+Together, they have two children: Lucille (10) and Riccardo (6).
+She focuses on creating a stable, nurturing home and provides guidance to her children in preparation for their future roles in Sen's society."
-  - title: "Family Dynamics"
+  - title: "Role in the Family"
-    element: "Isabella's relationship with her husband, Paolo, is one of mutual support and respect.
-While Paolo navigates the political complexities of the Santini family, Isabella provides a grounding presence, ensuring that their home remains a place of stability and warmth."
+    element: "Isabella serves as a stabilizing influence within the Santini household.
+While she does not directly participate in political matters, she supports Paolo in his duties and contributes her knowledge of magic to the family's long-term legacy.
+Her dedication to scholarship and arcane study adds a respected layer of intellectual prestige to the Santini name."

 parents:
   - name: "Phillipe Blanchard"